wwnorton/style/guides-website/docs/javascript-style.md

 ```

+### Shorthand Property Grouping

-### Group your shorthand properties at the beginning of your object declaration.
+Group your shorthand properties at the beginning of your object declaration.

 > IMPORTANCE: It's easier to tell which properties are using the shorthand.